keygateio/keygate-jwt/README.md

 ## Credits

 This crate is based on the [jwt-simple](https://github.com/jedisct1/rust-jwt-simple) project by Frank Denis.
-Notable changes are the introduction of cargo feature flags and unneeded dependencies, and the removal of support for insecure algorithms.
+Notable changes include introducing cargo feature flags and unneeded dependencies and removing support for insecure algorithms.
 [1](https://github.com/jedisct1/rust-jwt-simple/issues/72)